openebs/website/website/src/blogs/2018-10-02-using-openebs-as-the-tsdb-for-prometheus.md

 Just build the storage class and update your Prometheus YAML.
 Your Prometheus is up and running with highly available TSDB storage with OpenEBS volumes automatically created and configured.

-Pay attention below to the storage class parameters in the storage class. “*openebs-prometheus-sc*”
+Pay attention below to the storage class parameters in the storage class. **`openebs-prometheus-sc`**

     ---
     # prometheus-deployment